 Whatever you plan on spending during the holidays, there are ways to keep your holiday credit card debt to a minimum so you can start your year on a solid financial foot.
 Even though the shopping season is in full swing, it’s not too late to make a plan to emerge debt free in January.
 Here are 4 tips to help you cut holiday credit card debt!

 Compare the amount you expect to spend during the season with the amount you have set aside for the holidays.
 If you don’t have any money set aside, look at your anticipated spending in contrast with the amount you’ll earn over the next few weeks.
 You might have to cross a few names off your list or tone it down on the decor so that you don’t end up in debt.

 Holiday shopping might seem like it’s all about getting deals, but some of those deals might not be such a bargain after all—especially if you end up paying interest or fees on them later.
 If you’re offered a deal on a store credit card, for example, weigh its value carefully.
 Will you be able to pay off the balance before interest is added?
-Keep in mind that opening a bunch of store credit cards during the holiday season could have a negative impact on your credit score, too.
+Keep in mind that opening store credit cards during the holiday season could have a negative impact on your credit score, too.

 The holiday season might be about being generous and giving, but if that giving is leading you deeper into debt, it might be time to reevaluate.
 During the holidays, it’s the thought that counts—not how much you spend on everyone.